mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 * If you're familiar with databases, events are like tables and properties are like columns.
 * If you're familiar with Google Analytics, events are like hits and properties are like dimensions.

+For more information about events refer to the documentation on [The Mixpanel Data Model](/docs/tutorials/plan/tracking-strategy#the-mixpanel-data-model).

 ## Examples

 * A `Page Viewed` event might have a property called `Page URL`, which is set to the URL of the page that was viewed.